 - Proactive – Companies can avoid or decrease potential losses that result from uncontrollable factors by being aggressively preventive during worst-case scenarios by analyzing events and situations that may lead to unfavorable outcomes.
 As the saying goes, it is better to be proactive than reactive when a problem arises.

-What are the drawbacks of Scenario Analysis?
+What are the Drawbacks of Scenario Analysis?

-Scenario analysis tends to be a demanding and time-consuming process that requires high-level skills and expertise.
-Due to the difficulty in forecasting exactly what takes place in the future, the actual outcome may be fully unexpected and not foreseen in the financial modeling.
+- Unforeseen outcomes – Due to the difficulty in forecasting what may occur in the future, the actual outcome may be fully unexpected and not foreseen in the financial modeling.

 - Cannot model every scenario – It may be very difficult to envision all possible scenarios and assign probabilities to them.
 Investors must understand that there are risk factors associated with the outcomes, and they must consider a certain amount of risk tolerance in order to be able to attain the desired goal.